What are Dividend Aristocrats and Should You Own Them?

 The Dividend Aristocrats as a group have outperformed the broader index for many years.

-The Dividend Aristocrats actually outperformed the S&P 500 Index over the past 10 years, during a massive bull market.
+In fact, the Dividend Aristocrats actually outperformed the S&P 500 Index over the past 10 years, during a massive bull market.
 Investors might naturally assume that steady blue-chip dividend stocks like the Dividend Aristocrats would lag the broader index in a bull market, but this was not the case.
 Therefore, the Dividend Aristocrats provide investors with the best of all worlds:

 - Rising dividends over time – a buffer against falling stock prices when they occur, and